-Visit Europe's Christmas MarketsThe December 8th Feast of the Immaculate Conception begins the Christmas season.
+In Spain, the December 8th Feast of the Immaculate Conception begins the Christmas season.
+Nativity scenes, or "Belenes," are meticulously crafted and displayed in homes and churches.
 Traditional Christmas dinner, Pavo Trufado de Navidad (Christmas turkey with truffles), is served before midnight mass, “La Misa Del Gallo” (Mass of the Rooster), named for the legendary rooster’s crow the night of Christ’s birth.
-Some gifts are exchanged on Christmas Day, but most are given on January 6th, Día de los Reyes Magos (Day of the Three Wisemen).
+Christmas celebrations extend well into January with the Feast of the Three Kings on January 6th, known as "Epiphany."
+On this day, children receive gifts from the Three Wise Men, and parades featuring these characters are common in many Spanish cities.

 Due to Greece’s Christian Orthodox roots, Christmas is an important and religious holiday in Greece.
 That is why it is customary for those of faith to go to church on Christmas morning.
 Most towns are decorated with bright lights, bells, angels, and the like.
 You’ll also see boats decorated with many lights because Saint Nicolas is considered a protector of sailors.